W.P. Carey (WPC) Gains But Lags Market: What You Should Know

-Heading into today, shares of the real estate investment trust had gained 4.71% over the past month, lagging the Finance sector's gain of 5.45% and outpacing the S&P 500's gain of 2.3% in that time.
+Heading into today, shares of the real estate investment trust had gained 7.71% over the past month, outpacing the Finance sector's gain of 6.37% and the S&P 500's gain of 4.58% in that time.

-Investors will be hoping for strength from W.P.
-Carey as it approaches its next earnings release.
+W.P.
+Carey will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of $1.29, down 0.77% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $398.15 million, up 6.21% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $398.15 million, up 6.21% from the year-ago period.

-Any recent changes to analyst estimates for W.P.
-Carey should also be noted by investors.
+Investors might also notice recent changes to analyst estimates for W.P.
+Carey.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
 W.P.
-Carey currently has a Zacks Rank of #4 (Sell).
+Carey is currently sporting a Zacks Rank of #4 (Sell).

-Looking at its valuation, W.P.
-Carey is holding a Forward P/E ratio of 15.55.
-Its industry sports an average Forward P/E of 11.9, so we one might conclude that W.P.
-Carey is trading at a premium comparatively.
+Valuation is also important, so investors should note that W.P.
+Carey has a Forward P/E ratio of 15.95 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 12.25.

-Investors should also note that WPC has a PEG ratio of 12.74 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The REIT and Equity Trust - Other was holding an average PEG ratio of 2.06 at yesterday's closing price.
+It is also worth noting that WPC currently has a PEG ratio of 13.07.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+REIT and Equity Trust - Other stocks are, on average, holding a PEG ratio of 2.07 based on yesterday's closing prices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report